yonggewang/lil/README.md

 # How to:

-this is the Netbean project folder.
+1. liltest: this is an Netbean project folder.
 Import the project into Netbean and follow the instructions
+2. compiled_liltest: alternatively, you can download this compiled .jar file and follow the instructions in the README.TXT

 # Documentation
 1. The idea of LIL testing was first proposed in the paper: Yongge Wang: Linear complexity versus pseudorandomness: on Beth and Dai's result.
 In: Proc.
 Asiacrypt 99, pages 288--298.
 LNCS 1716, Springer Verlag. <https://webpages.uncc.edu/yonwang/papers/acrypt991.pdf>